TheWorldAvatar/exposure-calculation-agent/README.md

 ## User facing APIs

-These APIs are not part of the core calculation agent and they are located in [agent\interactor](agent\interactor).
+These APIs are not part of the core calculation agent and they are located in [agent/interactor](agent/interactor).

 The following APIs are used to initialise the necessary instances and trigger the core agent.